MinhNNguyen/catalogApplication/README.txt

 --- Catalog Application

-A project consists of Python Flask framework, Sqlalchemy, and Vagrant to stimulate a functional website.
+A project consists of Python Flask framework, Sqlalchemy to stimulate a functional website.
 The website would provide a list of items within a variety of categories.
 It would provide user registration and authentication system where after logging in, user would have the ability to post, edit, and delete their own item.
+The project is re-configured to work with Python3, PostgreSQL, Apache2

 --- Motivation

-This project is a part of Full Stack Programming Course from Udacity
+This project is the final project for Full Stack Programming Course from Udacity

 --- Installing